Christopher Vezzuto, Senior Software Engineer at Ticketmaster

 To understand its wide array of clients, Ticketmaster ONE implemented Mixpanel’s user analytics across all its business applications.
 The FanBuilder team has its own dedicated dashboards, which they use to measure the performance of the product and inform what they share with the executive team.
 “Ultimately we care about driving engagement, adoption, and increasing usage over time,” Christopher said.

-In addition, the Ticketmaster ONE team is able to help their customer-facing teams become more data-driven by connecting Salesforce data with Mixpanel, driving a better customer experience.
+In addition, Ticketmaster ONE is able to help its customer-facing teams become more data-driven by connecting Salesforce data with Mixpanel, driving a better customer experience.

 “Using a data-driven development strategy, our team uses Mixpanel to find insightful usage trends,” continued Christopher.
 “Now, we can more easily recognize the strengths and weaknesses of our product and continue to deliver a great experience to our clients.”

 Informed by insights found in Mixpanel, Suggested Audiences allows Ticketmaster ONE’s clients to query across all Ticketmaster data so that they can reach more relevant concert-goers.
 “According to some data we’ve collected, a large reason people don’t buy specific events relevant to them is that they don’t know about them.”